-The birthplace of this great idiom.
-Portugal is a country located in southern Europe (Iberian Peninsula).
-The only country it borders on is Spain.
-Its location along the Atlantic Ocean has influenced the history and development of the country (maritime expansion or fish consumption are examples of this Portuguese interaction with the sea).
-The beaches of the Algarve and currently also the city of Lisbon and Porto are popular destinations for tourists.
+Since Portugal is a member of the European Union, its currency is the euro.
+Its location along the Atlantic Ocean has influenced the history and development of the country (maritime expansion and fish consumption are examples of this Portuguese interaction with the sea).
+The beaches of the Algarve and the cities of Lisbon and Porto are popular destinations for tourists.
 There are around 10 different accents from “Açoreano” to “Portuense”.

 Population: 200 million people

 The capital of Brazil is Brasilia and the currency is Real (BRL).
-This country is in South America and the most developed areas are Rio de Janeiro, Sao Paulo and Minas Gerais.
+This country is in South America and the most developed areas are Rio de Janeiro, Sao Paulo, and Minas Gerais.
 Brazil is a country with enormous potential but huge social and economic problems.
 It is a country with a lot of political corruption, with great social inequalities and big differences in the distribution of wealth and job opportunities.

-Population: 14 million people
+Population: 21 million people